 Some schools have even used “Math term of the day” as a unique component of their morning announcements.
 This is a smart move considering math is a tough subject for most students and keeping them informed about such terms can be educational and beneficial in the long run.
 With video, you can actually interpret these terms using practical examples.
 Maybe one of the math geniuses can be tasked with presenting this.

 Some schools create a theme for their morning announcements.
-Naturally, the theme is a positive one which aims to help students direct all their energy towards a beneficial goal.
+Naturally, the theme is a positive one that aims to help students direct all their energy towards a beneficial goal.
 For example, you could use the theme of solving a puzzle.
 You could probably throw in a question and have students find out the solution by the end of the day and submit them.
 You could even give out a small prize and announce the winner in the next day’s morning announcements.
 Add more fun by placing clues around the school.

 You could invite a special guest who holds a lot of relevance to your students or serves as a role model to them.
 It could be someone from the community or even someone from your own school.
 For instance, your school nurse could hand out a few tips on hygiene and health or you could have a police officer teach students about the law, their rights, and their responsibilities.